Date: 17 Dec 2004 Authors: Lou Revelant, Sandra Hardy, Graeme Sanderson

 Record the depth and thickness of the damaged layer as a future guide to how deep you should dig.

-If the clods are intact after 5 minutes, this usually means that soil conditions are excellent for plant growth.
-This is because there is enough organic matter to act as a glue between particles.
-This, in turn, means that the channels between aggregates and clods are likely to remain open after wetting, so allowing water to drain quickly and roots to penetrate easily.
-And when the soil dries, there are no hard crusts or flakes.
+If the clods are intact after 5 minutes, this usually means that soil conditions are excellent for plant growth because there is enough organic matter to act as a glue between particles.
+This, in turn, means that the channels between aggregates and clods are likely to remain open after wetting, allowing water to drain quickly and roots to penetrate easily.
+When the soil dries, there are no hard crusts or flakes.

 Although slaking is generally undesirable, you can still grow a good crop in such soils, particularly when there is enough swelling clay to create a loose, self-mulching surface after wetting and drying.